-Put simply, it allows cloud service providers to give multiple clients (or “tenants) a sense of almost infinite scalability by leveraging the shared resources of their cloud servers.
+It allows service providers to give multiple clients (or “tenants) a sense of almost infinite scalability by leveraging the shared resources of their servers.

 Contrast this with traditional on-premise servers, which aren’t so easy to scale as you have to plan and pay for the servers themselves, their installation, their electric bills, their maintenance, etc.

-This feature gives organizations the option to transfer certain files or applications to and from the cloud, and even between different cloud platforms.
+This feature gives organizations the option to transfer certain files or applications to and from the cloud and even between different platforms.